-In this two-part blog, Chief Science and Advocacy Officer Eli Mitchell-Larson and Science and Policy Fellow Kayla Cohen set out to: analyse the outcomes of the negotiation, including key takeaways pertaining to CDR; and explore shifts in the discourse around CDR in the civic zones, reflecting on their experience on the ground at COP.
-This is part one of that two-part series.
-Part two will complement the analysis of the official negotiations by zooming out and considering discussions on carbon removal in the Blue, Green and Innovation zones.
+In this three-part blog, Chief Science and Advocacy Officer Eli Mitchell-Larson and Science and Policy Fellow Kayla Cohen set out to: analyse the outcomes of the negotiation, including key takeaways pertaining to CDR; and explore shifts in the discourse around CDR in the civic zones, reflecting on their experience on the ground at COP.
+This is part one of three-part series.
+Part two and three will complement the analysis of the official negotiations by zooming out and considering discussions on carbon removal in the Blue, Green and Innovation zones.
 So, if the negotiations consistute the nucleus of the conference, the Blue, Green and Innovation zones can be thought of as concentric clouds of orbiting electrons.
 There’s a lot of activity in these arenas and discourse emerges that official texts do not capture.
 We’ll be shining a spotlight on the ideas we found most exciting.

 Of the three items on the agenda, it’s fair to say COP27 only scored one out of three.
 Arguably no progress was made to scale emission reductions, severely jeopardising our global goal to limit warming to 1.5C above pre-industrial levels.
 Similarly, no definitive action was taken to hold wealthy countries with historical emissions accountable to their 2009 pledge to mobilise $100 billion per year for climate action in developing countries.
 The one major win at COP27 was an agreement in principle to establish a new mechanism to fund “loss and damage” to countries experiencing the brunt of brutal climate impacts.
 This mechanism represents the culmination of a multi-decadal battle fought by diplomats from small island states and other vulnerable nations, and it signals acknowledgement from the global community that loss and damage is a legitimate pillar of climate action, alongside mitigation and adaptation.
 As with all COP deals, the devil will be in the details, and the details are yet to be decided.
 Until recommendations are made by the newly established Transitional Committee, this seemingly historic victory remains theoretical.
 Given that the $100 billion per year has still not been realised, it’s difficult to imagine how financial assistance for loss and damage will be easier to marshal.